I had a great first date with a curly-haired breadcrumber who kept in sporadic touch with me, which made me sad because I wanted to see him again.

 In many ways, breadcrumbing is even more infuriating than ghosting or fading, and this is how it goes:

-If you’re Facebook or Insta friends with them, they might wordlessly “like” a particularly nice selfie or adventure photo, just pressing a button and changing the color of a thumb or a heart somewhere in the virtual universe, to remind you that they still exist and on some distant star, they might still like you.
-You get just enough interaction to remember that they’re out there, sometimes thinking about you.
+If you’re Facebook or Insta friends with them, they might wordlessly “like” a particularly nice selfie, just pressing a button to change the color of a heart somewhere in the universe, to remind you that they still exist.

 Me: “I think it’s pretty normal.
 If I see you every six months, that’s less often than my parole officer or my hairdresser.
 That’s not dating.
 I don’t know what it is.”